 The quest wasn’t easy.
 He was imprisoned, held hostage, mugged, run over, suspected of terrorism, accused of espionage, trampled, diseased, heartbroken—he nearly died a dozen times.
 But more importantly, in the most unlikely places, he also discovered the wonders of the world, kindness among strangers, the meaning of life, peace, love and — Yes! — happiness — and much more than he imagined possible.

 Re-live and re-imagine a journey around the world on a bicycle as a man stumbles through moments of pure survival and moments of pure enlightenment in Scott’s best-selling independent book Falling Uphill.

 Relive the adventure in Scott’s independent bestseller:

-The young adult's edition of Falling Uphill is here.
+The YA edition of Falling Uphill is here for the young adventurers and the young at heart.
 Hundreds of photos and frequently asked questions.
 Plus advice how to make your dream a reality right now!